 - Litigated to nominal settlement a $28 million coverage dispute in Texas state court arising out of political risk/contract frustration coverage for an oil field venture in Myanmar.

 - Louisiana State University Paul Hebert School of Law, J.D., 1982

 - Drake University, B.A.
 Philosophy and English, 1978 (Outstanding Philosophy Student, Dean’s List)

 - U.S. Court of Appeals, Fifth Circuit

-- U.S. District Court for the Eastern and Middle District of Louisiana
+- U.S. District Courts for the Eastern and Middle Districts of Louisiana

 - Chambers USA, Insurance, 2010-present

 - AV Preeminent Rating, Martindale-Hubbell, 2000-present